The previous article in this series is here.

 So how did Luke use the noun form of believe, that is faith?
 In Acts faith depicts not only the message, namely “the faith” (Acts 13:8), but he could also use it to indicate trust in Christ resulting in forgiveness (Acts 24:24; 15:9).
 This trust in Christ is equivalent to saying, “they became obedient to the faith” (Acts 6:7), which requires specific obedient responses including baptism (Acts 2:40-41; 8:12; 14:15).

-Luke’s perspective seems clear.
+Although presented here in a summary fashion, Luke’s perspective seems clear.
 Both believing as well as obeying the gospel can be general terms for conversion.
 Furthermore, Luke used both terms indicating baptism had occurred.

 Therefore the questions remain.
 Did Paul and Luke share this same viewpoint regarding believing?
 When Paul called for people to believe or to have faith in Christ, was Paul limiting their response to just believing or was he in agreement with Luke that trusting involves baptism?